bivvend/kaggle_fun/README.md

 Messing about with Kaggle competitions
 Bit of learning

 Main challenge for the titanic comp, seems to be a bit of data wrangling in pandas.

+Bank dats - playing around with gradient boost methods